DOING GOOD FEELS GOOD

 Fundraising Events

-- Plan and execute events with the support of Development Team and Committees: Taste of Phoenixville, Ephrata Eats, Golf Outing, Phoenixville Bed Races, Holiday Hustle Race Series, etc.
+- Plan and execute events with the support of the Development Team and Committees: Taste of Phoenixville, Ephrata Eats, Golf Outing, Phoenixville Bed Races, Holiday Hustle Race Series, etc.

 - Solicit event sponsorships and track revenue/expenses.